Fort Wayne police warn residents about theft suspect - WOWO 1190 AM | 107.5 FM

 FORT WAYNE, Ind.
 (WOWO): Police are warning Fort Wayne residents about a theft suspect.

-The Fort Wayne Police Department says a black man has been approaching people and asks to use their phone, has been locked out of his house or is looking for his grandmother’s home.
+The Fort Wayne Police Department says a black man has been approaching people and asks for help.
+He has asked to use phones, has said he has been locked out of his house or is looking for his grandmother’s home.

-If he’s allowed inside a home, he’ll ask for a glass of water and to use a bathroom.
+Once he gained entry, he’ll ask for a glass of water and to use a bathroom.
 Then he’ll look for purses, wallets, cell phones and credit cards to steal.

 Police say he is in his 20’s, has short hair and is between 5 feet 10 inches and six feet tall.